Sick of hitting a brick wall dealing with decision makers? Want to get support for policy change, deliver a service or secure a government grant?

 Dealing with important decision makers, there's a massive - and unfair - advantage for those who know how the game works to get results.
 For everybody else, not having this know-how can leave you at a distinct disadvantage.

 I've created Advocacy School to lift the veil on an industry that is disfigured by media hype and scrutiny.
 Advocacy School's proven three pillars to great government partnerships to help businesses, community groups and industry bodies to work with decision makers.
 These pillars teach you how to create and present applications for funding, tender to win lucrative contracts or raise awareness with a strong campaign that benefits not only commerce but community.

-There's plenty more tips, tricks and materials to help you along the way accessible below.
+There's plenty of tips, tricks and materials to help you along the way.